Oppositional Defiant Disorder: Symptoms and Treatment

 Creating a Supportive Environment

-Creating a supportive environment is essential for children with ODD, and this may involve adopting some strategies.
-Setting clear expectations and clear communication help reduce confusion and enhance understanding.
-They can help children recognize and manage their emotions using strategies like the arts and stories.
+Creating a supportive environment is crucial for children with ODD, and this may involve adopting some strategies.
+Setting clear expectations and clear communication helps reduce confusion and enhance understanding.
+Parents can help children recognize and manage their emotions using strategies like the arts and stories.
 Parents' modeling behaviors play a vital role in teaching, as children learn through observation.
 Parents can teach conflict resolution, emotion regulation, and problem-solving skills through modeling.

 Final Thoughts